rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 # Contributions Welcome

 If there is something that can be done better, or if this documentation can be improved in any way, please submit a Pull Request with your fixes or edits.

-Discussions regarding [Issues](https://github.com/rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/issues) are welcome as well.
+Contributors should be aware of [REASONS.md](./REASONS.md), which explain the factors behind choices made throughout this guide.

+Please review the [Issues](https://github.com/rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/issues) if you are in a position to help others, or participate in improving this project.